 RefillNZ -reducing plastic pollution at source.

 Help reduce plastic pollution in our seas by supporting RefillNZ to make it easier to find Free Water at cafes and other sites all over NZ.Nationwide

 You can help reduce single-use plastic pollution by supporting RefillNZ - a grassroots, not-for-profit campaign that aims to reduce plastic pollution by making it easier to refill your water bottle on the go than buy a drink in a single-use plastic bottle.

 Because it's hard to find a public water fountain RefillNZ has signed up hundreds of businesses and council facilities who provide free water to promote refilling, reducing plastic pollution one bottle at a time.
 They have a sticker in their window, have a poster to put up and can be found on our website map and new App.

 To make a significant impact on plastic pollution, we need to sign up many more RefillNZ stations.
 We are a small group of mainly volunteers, with no govt funding so need your help to grow the #refillution and reduce plastic at source.

 How your donation will help;

-$20 enables us to get a new RefillNZ station signed up, on the map and promoted.
+$21 enables us to get a new RefillNZ station signed up, on the map and app.

 $50 can help fund the cost of printing 15 new stickers and posters.

-$100 can help place a social media ad to raise awareness and campaign for change.
+$100 can help raise awareness and campaign for change through social media.